Foxxyyy/RDR-Script-Decompiler/README.md

 # RDR Script Decompiler
-A program that will decompile the script resources (XSC, CSC) files from both X360 and PS3 versions of Red Dead Redemption to High-Level.
+A tool that will decompile RDR scripts files to High-Level.
-SCOs are not supported because they're not used by the game.
+SCOs are not supported.

-You must unpack the scripts with AreDeAre xPlorer to be able to use the decompiler properly (go to Tools/Unpack Resource).
+- You must decompress scripts with AreDeAre xPlorer.
-I may update the tool in the future to automatically decompress scripts or even release the source if I ever feel the need to.
-Main reason I'm not releasing the source at the moment is to make sure people don't try to open and copy/paste functions or crack mod menus, yes this won't let you decompile most of the menus already released (JediJosh Menu, Demonic Menu).

-A lot of the code is still broken.

-Note that the .dll have to be in the same folder as the .exe Decompiler is based on Zorg93 (NayJames93)'s decompiler made for Grand Theft Auto V.

-Credits to Im Foxxyyy (me) and Zorg93 (NayJames93)
+- This is based on the decompiler made specifically for GTA V by Zorg93.

 ![Screenshot](screenshot.png)